mstksg/inCode/copy/entries/pararrow.md

 were Typeable.

 [constmonad]: http://hsenag.livejournal.com/11803.html

+Perhaps without the exception method, I could use `MVar`s to sort of have a branch "wait" on the other if they find out that they have been given an `arr` that has cross-talk.

 Another path is just giving up `Arrow` completely and using non-typeclass ... but I don't think that offers much advantages over the current system (using